-The fixed salary should primarily reflect the employee's organisational responsibilities, relevant work experience, individual performance and competence and is, moreover, fixed with due consideration for market conditions.
-Adjustment of the fixed salary for employees employed on a contractual basis will be discussed at the annual salary review.
-Newly appointed employees employed on an individual contract are pay graded in accordance with internal and external benchmarks.
+The fixed salary reflects the employee's organisational responsibilities, relevant work experience, individual performance and competence and is, moreover, fixed with due consideration for market conditions.
+Adjustment of the fixed salary for employees employed on a contractual basis is discussed at the annual salary review.
+Newly appointed employees employed on an individual contract are pay-graded in accordance with internal and external benchmarks.

-The individual variable salary programmes should primarily reflect sustained and risk-adjusted work performance as well as performance in excess of what can be expected in relation to the employee's relevant organisational responsibility and relevant work experience.
+The individual variable salary programmes reflect sustained and risk-adjusted work performance as well as performance over and above what can be expected given the employee's relevant organisational responsibilities and relevant work experience.
 Financial and non-financial targets must generally be included in the programmes.
-The variable salary programmes aim at creating incentive for delivering on concrete deliveries or achieving concrete targets wchich, among other things, are important for Tryg's strategic and long-term goals and value creation.
+The variable salary programmes aim to create an incentive for delivering on concrete deliverables or achieving concrete targets which, among other things, are important for Tryg's strategic and long-term goals and value creation.

-The overall targets for variable salary are described below.
-The participants in the incentive programmes receive guidelines and a description of their specific programme, and the targets are defined and assessed annually.
+The overall targets for the variable salary components are described below.
+Those participating in the incentive programmes receive guidelines and a description of their specific programme, and the targets are defined and assessed annually.

-Tryg employees are obliged not to use personal hedging strategies or salary-linked and liability-related insurance policies to undermine the risk adjustment effects embedded in their salary terms.
+Tryg employees are obliged not to use personal hedging strategies or take out salary-linked and liabilityrelated insurance policies which would undermine the risk alignment effects embedded in their salary terms.